savvy379/princeton_gnn_tracking/README.md

 The training data is organized into mini-batches, which are used to optimize the loss fuction specified in your config file using your selected optimizer.
 The network is then tested on a separate sample of pre-processed graphs.
 The results of the trained network can be tested using various scripts described in the **Analyses** Section below.

 ### Slurm Scripts
+In the `slurm` folder we provide scripts to submit the pre-processing and training processes as jobs on a slurm-based job submission system.

 ## Analyses